awslabs/lambda-refarch-mapreduce/README.md

 }

 ```
-### Running the Job
+### Running the job

-* Make sure you have edited the configuration JSON (driverconfig.json)
+* Make sure that you have edited the configuration JSON file (driverconfig.json)
-* Update the mapper and reducer code as required, leave them unedited if your runnig the same
+* Update the mapper and reducer code as required, leave them unedited if you're running the same example
-  example
 * Run the driver:

 	$ python driver.py